Neutrino astronomy: Detection methods

 The method of neutrino detection depends on the energy and type of the neutrino.
 A famous example is that anti-electron neutrinos can interact with a nucleus in the detector by inverse beta decay and produce a positron and a neutron.
 The positron immediately will annihilate with an electron, producing two 511keV photons.
 The neutron will attach to another nucleus and give off a gamma with an energy of a few MeV.
 In general, neutrinos can interact through neutral-current and charged-current interactions.
 In neutral-current interactions, the neutrino interacts with a nucleus or electron and the neutrino retains its original flavor.
 In charged-current interactions, the neutrino is absorbed by the nucleus and produces a lepton corresponding to the neutrino's flavor (\nu_{e} -> e^-,\nu_{\mu} -> \mu^{-}, etc.).
 If the charged resultants are moving fast enough, they can create Cherenkov light.

 To observe neutrino interactions, detectors use photomultiplier tubes (PMTs) to detect individual photons.
 From the timing of the photons, it is possible to determine the time and place of the neutrino interaction.
 If the neutrino creates a muon during its interaction, then the muon will travel in a line, creating a "track" of Cherenkov photons.
 The data from this track can be used to reconstruct the directionality of the muon.
 For high-energy interactions, the neutrino and muon directions are the same, so it's possible to tell where the neutrino came from.
 This is pointing direction is important in extra-solar system neutrino astronomy.
 Along with time, position, and possibly direction, it's possible to infer the energy of the neutrino from the interactions.
 The number of photons emitted is related to the neutrino energy, and neutrino energy is important for measuring the fluxes from solar and geo-neutrinos.

 Due to the rareness of neutrino interactions, it is important to maintain a low background signal.
 For this reason, most neutrino detectors are constructed under a rock or water overburden.
-This overburden shields against most cosmic rays in the atmosphere; only some of the highest-energy muons are able to penetrate to the depths of our detectors.
+This overburden shields against most cosmic rays in the atmosphere; only some of the highest-energy muons are able to penetrate to the depths of the detectors.
 Detectors must include ways of dealing with data from muons so as to not confuse them with neutrinos.
 Along with more complicated measures, if a muon track is first detected outside of the desired "fiducial" volume, the event is treated as a muon and not considered.
 Ignoring events outside the fiducial volume also decreases the signal from radiation outside the detector.

 Despite shielding efforts, it is inevitable that some background will make it into the detector, many times in the form of radioactive impurities within the detector itself.
 At this point, if it is impossible to differentiate between the background and true signal, a Monte Carlo simulation must be used to model the background.
 While it may be unknown if an individual event is background or signal, it is possible to detect an excess about the background, signifying existence of the desired signal.